MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

     ![An image of people in a store with a plant obscuring a face.](./media/create-face-solutions/store-camera-3.jpg)

 In this exercise you have explored how Azure AI services can detect faces in images.
-You have seen that AI services can detect faces despite being blurred or partially obscured.
+You have seen that AI services can detect faces despite being partially obscured.
 If you have time, feel free to try the sample images or some of your own images.

 ## Clean up